 Is there a cost to take the training class?

 Yes.
-It typically costs between $100 to $200 to take the training to be certified as a volunteer.
-Auditing, if available, will cost substantially more.
+The 2018 class will be $225 to take the training to be certified as a volunteer.

 Where else can I learn about safe methods of home food preservation?